Mahnaz-Shemirani/MachineLearningPreprocessing/README.md

-# MachineLearningPreprocessing

-# PreprocessingMachineLearning
+###PreprocessingMachineLearning

-Machine learning - PreProcessing data in Python (extract penicillin resistance only)
+Machine learning - PreProcessing data in Python (extract penicillin resistance only) for project comparing two pipeline for WGS data analysing

 import numpy as np